knpuniversity/php-beginner-series/knpu/episode1/system-setup.rst

 .. tip::

-    In OSX and Linux, if you created a ``Sites/airpup`` folder in your home directory, then you can move into it by typing ``cd ~/Sites/airpup``.
+    In OS X and Linux, if you created a ``Sites/airpup`` folder in your home directory, then you can move into it by typing ``cd ~/Sites/airpup``.

 Once here, type the following: